Mark Frazier: Career

-In 2007 Mark was listed as #46 in the Time Magazine Alt Most Influential People in the World List for his hand in creating the modern style and techniques in bodypainting and digital photography.
+In 2007 Mark was listed as No. 46 in the Time Magazine Alt Most Influential People in the World List for his hand in creating the modern style and techniques in bodypainting and digital photography.

-He is credited with discovering several well known personalities including reality TV star Kendra Wilkinson, and helping guide Madonna Ciccone's transition from The Breakfast Club (band) to a solo career as Emmy in the band Emmy and the Emmys and then Madonna.
+He is credited with discovering several well known personalities including reality TV star Kendra Wilkinson, and helping guide Madonna's transition from The Breakfast Club to Emmy in the band Emmy and the Emmys and then her solo career.

 Personal life

 Mark is married to Susan Frazier.
-They have two grown children, Michael Frazier and Dr. Megan Frazier.
-All are accomplished artists; having worked on many high-profile art projects as a family and as individuals.
+They have two grown children, designer Michael Frazier and psychologist Dr. Megan Frazier.